 11. What are the easements on this property?
 These easements are generally for utilities, but are there others?
 Where are they located?
 Do they run along side the lot or through the lot.

-- Eastern exposure – any parts of the home oriented to the east will benefit from the morning sun.
+- Eastern exposure: any parts of the home oriented to the east will benefit from the morning sun.

-- Western exposure – any parts of the home facing west will take advantage of the afternoon sun.
+- Western exposure: windows facing west will take advantage of the afternoon sun.
 Western and southern exposures might make decks and patios very hot in the summer time.

 13. What is the topography of your lot?
-A gentle sloping is great for a walk out basement, while a steeper slope might leave you with little backyard space.
+A gentle sloping is great for a walk out basement, while a steeper slope might leave you with very little backyard space.